web-platform-tests/rfcs/rfcs/main_branch.md

 #### Default branch name

-Today wpt.fyi has 'master' as its primary branch name in GitHub.
-Changing this to e.g. 'main' would have similar steps [as for wpt.fyi](#wpt.fyi) (e.g. changing the primary GitHub branch, branch protection, etc), but with more complexity due to having more continuous integration (CI) systems and many downstream consumers.
+Today wpt.fyi has 'master' as its default branch name in GitHub.
+Changing this to e.g. 'main' would have similar steps [as for wpt.fyi](#wpt.fyi) (e.g. changing the default GitHub branch, branch protection, etc), but with more complexity due to having more continuous integration (CI) systems and many downstream consumers.